Highlights. The global apparel market will generate an estimated $1.84 trillion in 2025, with the U.S. accounting for 19.9% of the total market share.

 - Statista, Markets

-- Civic Science, Apparel, and E-Commerce Industry Report
+- Civic Science, Apparel and E-Commerce Industry Report

 - U.S Department of Commerce, Quarterly Retail E-Commerce Sales